Himanshu7042/Low-Light-Image-Denoising-and-Super-Resolution/README.md

 The model is trained on a dataset of low-light images with corresponding high-quality ground truth images.
 It can be adapted to various datasets depending on the use case.

 ## Dependencies
-Ensure you have the following libraries installed before running the notebook:
+Ensure you have the necessary libraries installed before running the notebook